miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

 -   Some rooms have things to hide behind.
 Cages, beds etc. You can hide and sneak attack or just choose enemies to pick off that walk past.
--   Pigsty - This is a great place to visit.
+-   Dining tables - This is a great place to visit.
 Kill the enemy when he gets hungry and comes for lunch - one by one.
--   Workshops - Once the imps are dead, these are a great place for goblins to make you traps.
-The keeper can't arm them.
--   Laboratories - Leave little goblins happily making potions.
-You can usually acquire them yourself later
 -   Dormitories - Catch monsters in their sleep.
 When you have cleared the dormitory, pick off monsters one by one as they enter for a nap.
-    Finally, burn down the dormitory so the keeper can't recruit orc shaman healers.
+    Finally, if the Keeper is auto-recruiting, destroying the beds will do a good job of reducing their ability to do so
--   Forges - There is almost always a surplus of weapons and armour.
+-   Forges - There is almost always a surplus of weapons and armour, but chances are the good stuff is in use.
+It's still worth checking to see if Fine Iron gear is available and better than what you've got.
-    Ignore them.
-Kill inhabitants.
-Pick off workers as they enter.
 -   Jewellers - Amulets and rings.
-Not useful unless you missed these from the start.
--   Ritual rooms - These undead are often pretty useless to the keeper.
-    Consider leaving the ghosts alone to do their rituals.
+If any are available, capitalize!
+-   Ritual rooms - Very common for creatures to hang out in here, and the rituals can heal folks with "Materialization" HP bars.
+May be worth attacking, but ideally best left alone.
 -   Beast lairs - Often no need to kill the weak monsters in here.
     Werewolves and legendary beasts can cause a problem and are worth killing if you can.
--   Graveyards - Zombies and vampires tend to train and you don't want that.
-Kill them when they go to their grave to sleep.
-A silver sword is very useful to do this.
+-   Crypts - Undead Quarters, deal with as you would the living's living space.  ;-)
 -   Weaken down the army as much as possible before trying to sort out the training room or library.
--   Libraries: Wooden ones can be burnt to the ground with fire sphere.
-    Vampires and orc shaman here.
-Vampires are worse.
-Is sometimes possible to burn the keeper alive if he doesn't resist fire.
--   If the keeper is living in the library avoid taking him on surrounded by shaman and vampires.
--   Training rooms - Often where you find the keeper.
-Can be full of the worst armed units in the game
+-   Libraries: Training area for spell-damage, but any bookshelf helps recruit casters.
+-   Training rooms - Folks here are NOT fully operational, but the dummies can get in the way.
+If the Keeper's auto-recruiting, destroying iron and adamantine dummies can reduce their ability to attract good units.
 -   Flaming swords are good at burning rooms down during combat, once you have fire resistance.

 Defeating the enemy army
 ------------------------

--   Orc shaman: Take them out ASAP because they go invisible and also heal other monsters.
 -   Always consider your enemy before attacking.
 Rest your cursor on an enemy to judge their stats and level.
+-   Orc shaman: Take them out ASAP to banish their spirits.
 -   Pick them off one at a time.
 -   Fight enemies in corridors in preference to rooms.
 With multiple enemies, you can fight one at a time.